CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 ### Libraries used in the web interface

--   The [radio-browser.info](https://www.radio-browser.info/) API is used for the search.
+-   The free -as in beer- [radio-browser.info](https://www.radio-browser.info/) API is used for the search.
 The returned data is in the public domain.<br>See [de1.api.radio-browser.info](https://de1.api.radio-browser.info/) for API information.
--  The used icons are from [material.io](https://material.io/tools/icons/?style=baseline) and are [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
+-  The icons are from [material.io](https://material.io/tools/icons/?style=baseline) and are [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
 -  [Reconnecting WebSocket](https://github.com/joewalnes/reconnecting-websocket) which is [available under MIT licence](https://github.com/joewalnes/reconnecting-websocket/blob/master/LICENSE.txt).
 -  [Google Roboto font](https://fonts.google.com/specimen/Roboto) which is [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
 -  [jQuery 3.4.1](https://code.jquery.com/jquery-3.4.1.js) which is [available under MIT license](https://jquery.org/license/).

+The Google Roboto font and jQuery are fetched from the net.
+Your downloads will be tracked by the respective providers for this 'free' data.

 ### License